lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Jelsafan0** _(23-Sep-18 04:52 PM)_

 > third drawer to the left on the top.
-I’m gonna go check on Emmett.
+I'm gonna go check on Emmett.

 **Brakia** _(23-Sep-18 04:52 PM)_